 CONCLUSION

-W H E R E F O R E, Transwestern herein respectfully requests that the Commission grant, pursuant to Section 7 of the NGA, a certificate of public convenience and necessity no later than August 1, 2000 to abandon, construct and operate the proposed facilities at its existing Stations 1, 2 3 and 4, as more fully described herein.
+W H E R E F O R E, Transwestern herein respectfully requests that the Commission grant, pursuant to Section 7 of the NGA, a certificate of public convenience and necessity no later than August 1, 2001 to abandon, construct and operate the proposed facilities at its existing Stations 1, 2, 3 and 4, as more fully described herein.

 Transwestern further requests that the intermediate decision procedure be omitted and that this Application be disposed of pursuant to Rules 801 and 802 of the Commission’s Rules of Practice and Procedure (18 C.F.R. §§ 385.801 and 385.802) providing shortened procedures for non-contested proceeding.
 If the Commission grants such request, Transwestern waives oral hearing and opportunity for filing exceptions to the decisions of the Commission.